-The Dhamma protects

-those who live by the Dhamma.

-The Dhamma well-practiced

-brings bliss.

-This-the reward

-when the Dhamma's well-practiced:

-One who lives by the Dhamma

-doesn't go to a bad destination.

-For Dhamma and non-

-For Dhamma and non-don't bear equal results.

-Non-Dhamma leads you to hell;

-Dhamma, to a good destination.

-So you should engender desire for acts of Dhamma,

-rejoicing

-in the One Well-Gone,

-the one who is Such.

-Standing firm in the Dhamma,

-of the foremost

-One Well-Gone,

-his disciples are guided

--enlightened-

-to the foremost

-refuge supreme.
+The Dhamma protects those who live by the Dhamma.
+The Dhamma well-practiced brings bliss.
+This-the reward when the Dhamma's well-practiced: One who lives by the Dhamma doesn't go to a bad destination.
+For Dhamma and nondon't bear equal results.
+Non-Dhamma leads you to hell; Dhamma, to a good destination.
+So you should engender desire for acts of Dhamma, rejoicing in the One Well-Gone, who is Such. the one Standing firm in the Dhamma, of the foremost One Well-Gone, his disciples are guided ---enlightened---to the foremost refuge supreme. is the root of the boil; Burst the net of craving uprooted.
+He, having ended his wandering-on, has no stain-

-Burst is the root of the boil; the net of craving uprooted.
-He, having ended his wandering-on, has no stain-like the moon on a clear full-moon night.
+like the moon on a clear full-moon night.